stepanataccolade/docsv2/sources/pipelines_configure.md

 TODO

 ###Deleting an environment
-You can delete an environment by going to the environment `Settings` page and clicking on `Delete.
+You can delete an environment by going to the environment `Settings` page and clicking on `Delete`.
 Please note that you will first need to delete all pipelines before you delete the environment.

 ## Pipelines
 A pipeline defines the flow of a 'Unit of Deployment', which we call 'Cell', from source control or image registry to your Environment.
 A Cell is deployed at one time and on the same node.
 It is specific to each application and can be a micro-service, a service, an application tier, or even the entire application.